October 27, 2012

 Disclaimer: I will try my best to be as non-bias as possible!

-Borrowing the concept from Aeon of Strife gave birth to Defense of the Ancients which in-turn spawned games like League of Legends, Heroes of Newerth, Demigods, etc. The most successful spawn of DotA is League of Legends which had about 1.3 million active players at its peak (at the current writing time).
-League of Legends was very successful thanks to its easier accessibility and free2play model while DotA suffered in countries other than Asian countries mainly due to Warcraft 3 being needed to play.
-Since DotA was a mod in another game, it was very limited to what it can offer to players like the reconnect feature, while being very in-accessible to new players and the graphics became very dated which pushed away potential gamers.
+Borrowing a few ideas from a mod in Starcraft called Aeon of Strife gave birth to Defense of the Ancients which in-turn spawned games like League of Legends and Heroes of Newerth.
+The most successful out of the Dota-like games is League of Legends which had about 1.3 million active players at its peak (at the current writing time).
+League of Legends was very successful thanks to its easier accessibility and free to play model while the DotA mod suffered in countries other than Asia mainly due to Warcraft 3 being needed to play.
+Since DotA was a mod in another game, it was very limited to what it can offer to players like a reconnect feature, hard to access compared to a free to play model and the graphics became very dated which pushed away potential gamers.
 With the aid of some Valve employees that love playing DotA, Icefrog was hired by Valve and started developing a sequel free from any limitations called DOTA 2.
-Even in BETA, DOTA 2 is doing very well in the eSPORTS scene with sponsered tournaments like The Defense, joinDOTA Masters and The Internationals.
-With teams like Na'Vi, M5 and Mousesports taking their chances, the future of DOTA 2 is secured since competition is the driving force in any business.
+Even in BETA, DOTA 2 is doing very well in the eSPORTS scene with sponsered tournaments like The Defense, joinDOTA Masters and The International.
+With teams like Na'Vi, M5 and Mousesports investing and being totally free, the future of Dota 2 is secured.

 WTF: